garrett361/transformers_notes/main.typ

 and image inputs.
 The two outputs are $t_(b d)$ and $i_(b d)$ shaped#footnote[There may also be another linear projection from the actual model outputs to a common space, too.
-Obviously, this is also necessary if the hidden dimensions of the two models differ.];, respectively, with batch and hidden dimensions, and are canonically trained so that the similarity score between any two elements is a function of their dot-product.
+Obviously, this is also necessary if the hidden dimensions of the two models differ.], respectively, with batch and hidden dimensions, and are canonically trained so that the similarity score between any two elements is a function of their dot-product.